ansys/pyansys-tools-variableinterop/README.rst

    pip install git+https://github.com/ansys/pyansys-tools-variableinterop

-To install a local development version of the project, run this code:
+To install a local development version of the project, run these commands:

 .. code::